 Stok Gompa and Palace is the last palace of the King of Ladakh.
 This Gompa is the royal residence of Ladakh, founded in the 14th century by Lama Lhawang.
 The veranda in the entrance has beautiful mural paintings of guardians of the four directions, while the library consists of 108 volumes of Buddha’s teachings.
 The assembly in the main hall is decorated with banners and thangkas.
 The walls of the assembly hall are decorated with local sheep’s stuffed heads having images of Vajrapani – the deity with the thunderbolt, Avalokitesvara – the four-armed deity and Sukyamuni – Buddha as a sage.

-he King’s Room, Queen’s room, Palace Gompa and the kitchen are open to visitors in the palace.
-The best of all is the royal Ladakhi kitchen, which shows the tradition of the royal family by displaying the cutleries, ceramics, pots, and clay stoves with chimneys.
+The King’s Room, Queen’s room, Palace Gompa and the kitchen are open to visitors in the palace.
+The best of all is the royal Ladakhi kitchen, which shows the tradition of the royal family by displaying cutleries, ceramics, pots, and clay stoves with chimneys.
 The dining area looks beautiful, with low height tables.
-The palace houses a museum with a collection of the King's crown, Queen’s headgear, royal dresses, old currencies, jewellery, wooden palanquin, and other personal items of the royal family.
+The palace houses a museum with a collection of the King’s crown, the Queen’s headgear, royal dresses, old currencies, jewellery, wooden palanquin, and other personal items of the royal family.

 Tso Kar lake is a paradise for bird watchers.
 It is famous for its abundant wildlife.
 Birds like Brahmini ducks, the bar-headed geese, the great crested grebe, the black-necked cranes and mammals such as kiangs, the snow fox, snow leopard and ibex frequent this lake.

-Situated approximately 160 kms from Leh, Tso Kar is well known as ‘White Lake’ because of the white salt deposits on its shores.
+Situated approximately 160 km from Leh, Tso Kar is well known as ‘White Lake’ because of the white salt deposits on its shores.
 It is the smallest of all the lakes in Ladakh.
 Note that the Tso Kar lake region experiences harsh, unpredictable weather.

-The Zanskar valley promises every tourist a lifetime experience and a scenery you will never want to come back from.
+The Zanskar valley promises every tourist a lifetime experience and scenery you will never want to come back from.
 It encapsulates all the colours of Himalayan region ranging from chilly winters to hot summers, from frozen lakes to greenery, from plateau areas to unnerving rocky mountain treks.
 Visit the place for yourself, and have the best experience of trekking.

-The Hall of Fame museum is divided into various sections, each section has a different story to tell, about the brave soldiers’ belongings, pictures, etc. One section has all the pictures of the Kargil war, another has the apparels and amenities and yet another section displays the pictures of the army posts on the Siachen glacier.
+The Hall of Fame museum is divided into various sections, each section has a different story to tell, about the brave soldiers’ belongings, pictures, etc. One section has all the pictures of the Kargil war, another has the apparel and amenities and yet another section displays the pictures of the army posts on the Siachen glacier.
 There is a section where the history, culture of Ladakh, is displayed.
-Also there is a souvenir shop where one can get coffee mugs, t-shirts, etc. You can also get a photoshoot in the Ladakhi attire there.
+Also, there is a souvenir shop where one can get coffee mugs, t-shirts, etc. You can also get a photoshoot in the Ladakhi attire there.